xarray-contrib/xarray.dev/src/posts/season-grouping/index.md

 ## The Problem

 Xarray has supported seasonal grouping using `ds.groupby("time.season")` for a very long time.
-Seasonal resampling has been supported using pandas syntax `ds.resample(time="QS-Dec")`.
+Seasonal resampling has been supported using [pandas syntax](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#resampling) `ds.resample(time="QS-Dec")`.

 These approaches have significant limitations

 1. Custom season definitions are not possible.
-This is a very common user request ([1](https://github.com/pydata/xarray/discussions/6180), [2](https://github.com/pydata/xarray/discussions/5134), [3](https://github.com/pydata/xarray/discussions/6865), [4](https://stackoverflow.com/questions/68455725/how-to-enable-season-selection-as-jjas-instead-of-jja-in-xarray), [6](https://stackoverflow.com/questions/69021082/december-january-seasonal-mean)).
+This is a very common user request ([1](https://github.com/pydata/xarray/discussions/6180), [2](https://github.com/pydata/xarray/discussions/5134), [3](https://github.com/pydata/xarray/discussions/6865), [4](https://stackoverflow.com/questions/68455725/how-to-enable-season-selection-as-jjas-instead-of-jja-in-xarray), [5](https://stackoverflow.com/questions/69021082/december-january-seasonal-mean)).
    - The `"time.season"` 'virtual variable' (or `time.dt.season`) hardcodes the Northern Hemisphere-centric three-month season definitions namely `["DJF", "MAM", "JJA", "SON"]`.
-   - The pandas resampling syntax is more powerful but is still limited to three month seasons, even though the start date can be changed (e.g. `QS-Aug` means 'quarters starting in August'.
+   - The pandas resampling syntax is more powerful but is still limited to three month seasons, even though the start date can be changed (e.g. `QS-Aug` means 'quarters starting in August').
-   - A common annoyance with `groupby('time.season')` is that seasons come out in alphabetical (nonsensical) order --- `["DJF", "JJA", "MAM", "SON"]` --- a consequence of this really being a 'categorical' reduction under the hood.
+   - A common annoyance with `groupby('time.season')` is that seasons come out in alphabetical (nonsensical) order — `["DJF", "JJA", "MAM", "SON"]` — a consequence of this really being a 'categorical' reduction under the hood.
 2. Seasons spanning the end of the year (e.g DJF) need to be handled specially, in many cases we want to ignore any months in incompletely sampled seasons.
-E.g. for a time series beginning in Jan-2001 we'd prefer the DJF season beginning in Dec-2000 to be ignored.
+As an example, for a time series beginning in Jan-2001 we'd prefer the DJF season beginning in Dec-2000 to be ignored.
 3. Overlapping seasons are a common request: `["DJFM", "MAMJ", "JJAS", "SOND"]`.

 ## The Solution